IBM-Cloud/vpc-ha-iac/README.md

 best to assist.

 ## Caveats
 * Release 3.1.1 has the polkit remediation (CVE-2021-4034) by removing the SUID-bit from pkexe.
-This is executed as part of the post-provisioining script for the each of the virtual server instance `tf` files.
+This is executed as part of the post-provisioning script for the each of the virtual server instance `tf` files.
 ```
 # chmod 0755 /usr/bin/pkexec
 ```